We strongly urge you to read this FAQ in its entirety before submitting your application.

 How will I know if I get in or not?

-The notification date for each show can be found on the Makers page of the UCU site.
+The notification date for each show can be found on the homepage.
 On that date, you’ll receive an email letting you know whether or not you’ve been accepted to vend.
 We stick to what we say, so if you haven’t received your notification email by the end of the specified date, please check your spam or promotions folders, as the email may have slipped by!
 The email will be coming from firstname.lastname@example.org.

 let’s talk business